 Before you can move and store a pool table, it is important to have the right tools ready to go.
 Set a wrench, screwdriver, staple remover and drill aside to take the table apart.
 Additionally, you will need boxes and small bags to put small pieces inside of.
 Are you ready to learn how to move and store a pool table?
 Try out these tips below!

 While we can provide helpful storage tips that work for most pool tables, it is also a good idea to check your owner’s manual.
-Different brands or models of pool tables may need different care, and it is essential
+Different brands or models of pool tables may need different care, and it is essential.
+This may also tell you how to take apart your pool table as well.

 First, remove the ball pockets from the pool table.
 The ball pockets will either be screwed in or stapled, so use a screwdriver or staple remover to free the pockets.